cdot65/prisma-sase-docker/README.md

 ## `Overview`

-The goal of this repository is to provide a Docker container for learning how to automate Palo Alto Networks Prisma products.
+The goal of this repository is to provide Docker containers for learning how to automate Palo Alto Networks Prisma products.

 ### Python